Shoot more, edit less

 When does the web app launch?

 The web launches at the same time as macOS.
-It covers the recipe side of Jepex — browsing the community library, reading EXIF and recipe metadata from any JPEG you drop in, creating and publishing your own recipes.
+It covers the recipe side of Jepex: browsing the community library, reading EXIF and recipe metadata from any JPEG you drop in, creating and publishing your own recipes.
 The library and editor stay native on macOS (and later iPad, iOS, Android) where the file-system and performance work properly.

 When does iPad launch?

-iPad is the next native build after macOS — the library and editor running on the same files-on-disk model, with Pencil-friendly crop and heal.
+iPad is the next native build after macOS: the library and editor running on the same files-on-disk model, with Pencil-friendly crop and heal.
 Join the waitlist with iPad selected to be notified.

 When does iOS launch?

 iOS comes after iPad.
 Match recipes against your camera roll, quick crop and light fixes on JPEGs that move straight from camera to phone.
-Toggle iOS in the waitlist if you’d use it — that signal helps us prioritize.
+Toggle iOS in the waitlist if you’d use it.
+That signal helps us prioritize.

 Will there be Windows or Linux versions?

 Demand-driven.
-Toggle them in the waitlist if you’d use them — the platform mix on the waitlist is exactly what we’ll use to prioritize after Android.
+Toggle them in the waitlist if you’d use them.
+The platform mix on the waitlist is exactly what we’ll use to prioritize after Android.

 What cameras are supported?